l-e13/ds4002-case-study/README.md

 Note: I have also included the original dataset, but that won't be needed for this project.

 ## How to Get Started

-- Open a new Jupyter notebook (`your_notebook.ipynb`)
-- Load the dataset (`df_us_sentiment.csv`)
+- Read through the (`CS3 Hook Document.pdf`)
-- Choose your keywords carefully
 - Follow the case study **rubric** (`CS3 Rubric.pdf`) to structure your project
-- Check out these **reference articles**.
+- Check out the **reference articles**.
 They will help you understand:
   - Why tracking public sentiment during COVID-19 matters
   - How sentiment analysis methods like VADER work
+- Open a new Jupyter notebook (`your_notebook.ipynb`)
+- Load the dataset (`df_us_sentiment.csv`)
+- Choose your keywords carefully